sjara/jarapubs/2022paspeech/README.md

 ## Figure 2 (Ephys methods and cell responsiveness)
 Created by `figure_speech_responsiveness.py`
+If you want to create a figure restricting by layers, you run with the flags: "--layerSuperficial" for layer 1 and layer 2/3, "--layer4" for layer 4, or "--layerDeep" for layer 5 and layer 6.
+If you omit a flag it will include all layers.
 - Panel A: Cartoon of head-fixed, awake mouse ephys presenting sounds contralateral to recording site
 - Panel B: Histology image of recording track
 - Panel C: Diagram of sound matrix